vladigleba/vladigleba.github.io/posts/gospel/sanctuary.md

 ## Do I have a High Priest today?

-> But *Christ being come an high priest* of good things to come, by a greater and more perfect tabernacle, not made with hands, that is to say, not of this building; neither by the blood of goats and calves, but *by his own blood he entered in once into the holy place, having obtained eternal redemption for us*.
+> But *Christ being come a high priest* of good things to come, by a greater and more perfect tabernacle, not made with hands, that is to say, not of this building; neither by the blood of goats and calves, but *by his own blood he entered in once into the holy place, having obtained eternal redemption for us*.
 {% ct 'Hebrews 9:11-12' %}

 > For there is one God, and *one mediator between God and men, the man Christ Jesus*.
 {% ct '1 Timothy 2:15' %}

-> But this man, after he had offered *one sacrifice for sins forever*, sat down on the right hand of God.
-{% ct 'Hebrews 10:12' %}

 > Having therefore, brethren, *boldness to enter into the holiest by the blood of Jesus*, by a new and living way, which he hath consecrated for us, through the veil, that is to say, his flesh; and *having a high priest over the house of God; let us draw near with a true heart in full assurance of faith*, having our hearts sprinkled from an evil conscience, and our bodies washed with pure water.
 {% ct 'Hebrews 10:19-22' %}